 For a protein to be produced, the coding gene is first copied into an intermediary molecule called a messenger RNA or mRNA.
 This molecule is then read by the protein-making machinery of the cell, and a protein is synthesized.

-Tegsedi is a chemically modified RNA molecule (antisense oligonucleotide) that binds to TTR mRNA and stops it from being read, thereby halting TTR protein production.
-Tegsedi does not differentiate between normal and mutated TTR mRNA — the treatment slows down the synthesis of both forms.
+Tegsedi is a chemically modified RNA molecule (a so-called antisense oligonucleotide) that binds to TTR mRNA and stops it from being read, thereby halting TTR protein production.
+Tegsedi does not differentiate between normal and mutated TTR mRNA and the treatment slows down the synthesis of all TTR protein.

 Tegsedi in clinical trials